 Speaking through his interpreter, Steinhardt remarked while smoking a spliff and holding a baby ferret:

 If Jewish kids want to get high, no problem.
 But how to make it Jewish?
 That is the question.
 Greenright is a special type of gift, a gift of that first or multiple psychedelic trip for Jewish young adults.
 Like this herb right here.
+This might even include the california seed to sale that many take advantage of to cultivate their own cannabis.
 It’s probably made by Hizbollah, financed by the Iranians, and backed by the Syrians.
 It’s time for some Holy Herb.
 Hey dude, do you want to come with us?
 We’re going out for burritos like right now.”

 The project was intended to be funded entirely by Steinhardt, but since word spread, various organizations, including Hazon and Bikkurim, have lined up to join forces and partner up.
 Hillel has apparently decided to table the issue on whether or not to join till late 2010, due to the strictness of their ‘master plan on engagement’.
 The Forest Foundation, a nonprofit based in Santa Barbara that in fact has nothing to do with trees, leaves, or the environment, plans to offer its Moishe House network as testing facilities for cannabis.
 The Orthodox Union has already agreed to serve as mashgiach for the clubs, saying that all products will be 100% kosher, except for the space cookies, which will be individually double-wrapped.